flashashen/flange/README.md

 ```

-*Note: All of the access methods have versions with the same parameters that return multiple values.*
+*Note: All of the access methods have versions with identical parameters that return a list of
+matches instead of a single match.*
 - obj, objs
 - value, values
 - src, srcs